Borreby: Changing owners, 1571–1783

 The next owner was Ove Ramel.
 His daughter Else sold Borreby in 1732 to Christian Berregaard.
 On his death, Borreby was passed first to his son Willum and then to his grandson Frederik.

-In 1776, Borreby changed hands again when it was sold to Hans Georg Faith.
+In 1776, Frederik Berregaard sold Borreby to Hans Georg Faith (1751–1795).
+In 1783, Feith sold Borreby.
+In 1786, he purchased Edelgave noirthwest of Copenhagen.
+In 1791, he sold Edelsgave and bought Bødstrup at Kalundborg.